What is malingering?

 How to Diagnose Non-organic Hearing Loss

-Functional hearing loss must always be diagnosed by thorough clinical examination and testing and there are several tests available for that purpose.
+Diagnosis functional hearing loss must always thorough clinical examination and testing.
+There are several tests available for the diagnosis of malingering.

 These tests are generally classified into two groups;